arthurbrenno/intellibricks/docs/quickstart.rst

 Step 1: Set up your Python Environment
 --------------------------------------

-Ensure you have IntelliBricks installed as per the :doc:`Installation <sections/overview/installation>` guide.
+Ensure you have IntelliBricks installed as per the :doc:`Installation <installation>` guide.
 Also, make sure you have your API keys configured as environment variables if you plan to use cloud-based LLMs.

 Step 2: Import Necessary Modules
 --------------------------------